mmorearty/dead-code-eliminator/README.md

-Experimenting with AST modifications in TypeScript
+Experimenting with AST modifications in TypeScript.

+To set up: `npm install`

+To run: `npm run run`